nathanemmison/streetgroup-etl-task/README.md

 ### File Output

-I used the built in Beam file writer for this, giving it a .json suffix.
+I used the built-in Beam file writer for this, giving it a .json suffix.

 ## Improvements and Retrospective

 If I was to do this task again, I think I would focus less on the details like logging and exceptions and focus more on the core requirments to get it finished.

 If I had longer, I would also like to learn more about Apache Beam and try to improve the way I interact with the framework.
-Most of my pipeline runs custom made functions rather than any built in.
+Most of my pipeline runs custom made functions rather than any built-in.

 I would also like to add testing into the code for example, making sure a valid JSON format is returned.